VincentSingzon/Group-Website/readme.md

 <h1> Feedback </h1>
 <h1> Bibliography </h1>
 <span> Zoox.
 2019.
 Zoox.
 [ONLINE] Available at: <a href ="https://zoox.com/"> https://zoox.com</a>.
 [Accessed 12 October 2019].</span>
-<span> Machine Learning: What it is and why it matters | SAS.
+<p> Machine Learning: What it is and why it matters | SAS.
 2019.
 Machine Learning: What it is and why it matters | SAS.
 [ONLINE] Available at: https://www.sas.com/en_au/insights/analytics/machine-learning.html.
-[Accessed 12 October 2019].</span>
+[Accessed 12 October 2019].</p>
   </body>